Skip to Main Content

 1. Plan

 Ask questions and develop your research topic.
+Read, understand, and synthesize the existing literature.
 Find data, seek funding, and begin organizing your work.
 Submit plans and materials to the IRB if needed.

 2. Develop